Risto-Udemy/football/README.md

 Comments / suggestions / feature ideas are welcome on this list, and please use it to communicate with us (in addition to GitHub issues).

-For non-public matters that you'd like to discuss directly with the Google Research Football team, please use google-research-football@google.com.
+For non-public matters that you'd like to discuss sssdirectly with the Google Research Football team, please use google-research-football@google.com.sss bb
 ## Installation
 Currently we're supporting only Linux and Python3.
 You can either install the code from github (newest version) or from pypi (stable version).